nlgreenerton/thp-nlp/gpudmm/README.md

 `label_top_words(nwords=10)` returns a list of length `K` populated with top `nwords` words found in each populated topic.
 Topics without assigned documents return as empty lists.

-`compare_topic_terms(docs, wv=None)` returns the number of topics with cosine similarity >= 0.5, compared either by a bag-of-words methodology or using Gensim word2vec word vectors `wv`, if specified.
+`compare_topic_terms(wv=None)` returns the number of topics with cosine similarity >= 0.5, compared either by a bag-of-words methodology or using Gensim word2vec word vectors `wv`, if specified.

 `wmd(docs, wv)` returns the [word mover's distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) by averaging the word mover's distance between all possible pairs of documents within each topic.